RobinKavPA/schemata/README.md

 Once a dataset is onboarded onto the Gateway, a quality check is run on its corresponding json schema to produce a weighted quality score based on weighted field completeness and weighted field error percentage.
 Weights of each field can be found here (https://github.com/HDRUK/datasets/tree/dataset-v2-scores/config/weights) and details of the quality score calculation can be found here (https://github.com/HDRUK/datasets/tree/dataset-v2-scores/reports).

-A based on the weighted quality score, a dataset is given a medallion rating as follows:
+Based on the weighted quality score, a dataset is given a medallion rating as follows:

 - <img src="https://render.githubusercontent.com/render/math?math=\leq 50"> is "Not rated",
 - <img src="https://render.githubusercontent.com/render/math?math=> 50"> & <img src="https://render.githubusercontent.com/render/math?math=\leq 70"> is "Bronze",